The Discrete and Semi-continuous Fr\'echet Distance with Shortcuts via Approximate Distance Counting and Selection Techniques: An efficient algorithm for the semi-continuous Fr echet distance with one-sided shortcuts

-We do not generate the entire tree $T$ but proceed as in Lemma~\ref{lem:searching_in_interval}.
+We do not generate the entire tree $T$ but proceed as follows.
+Let $s$ be a threshold parameter that we will fix later.
 We distinguish between unary nodes $v\in T$, each having a single child, and nodes $v\in T$ with more than one child.
 A node $v$ with $d>1$ children is associated with $d-1$ critical events that triggered these $d-1$ bifurcations.
-We construct the relevant subtree $T'$ of $T$ top down, and we stop expanding a node $v\in T'$ if it has $s$ unary immediate ancestors.
-We stop expanding $T'$ altogether when it contains $m+n$ nodes or when each of its leaves has $s$ unary immediate ancestors.
-Note that we might stop the construction of $T'$ in the middle of the expansion of a node $v$ that has too many children.
-In that case, if $v$ happens to be the node with the range containing $\delta^*$, we either resume the procedure from one of the children already constructed, or abandon them and construct the remaining children.
+We construct the relevant subtree $T_s$ of $T$ top down, using the simulations of {\bf NextEndPoint} and {\bf NextDisk}.
+We do not expand a node $v\in T_s$ that has $s$ consecutive unary ancestors immediately preceding it, and we stop expanding $T_s$ altogether when it contains $m+n$ nodes (we refer to such phases as \emph{unsuccessful}) or when each of its leaves has $s$ unary ancestors immediately preceding it (these are \emph{successful} phases).
+Note that we might stop the construction of $T_s$ in the middle of the expansion of a node $u$ that has too many children.
+In this case the union of the ranges of the children of $v$ that we generated consists of a prefix and a suffix of the range of v (the suffix is empty when the children are generated at a call to {\bf NextEndPoint}, but both the suffix and the prefix may be nonempty when the children are generated at a call to {\bf NextDisk}).

-We then run a binary search over the set of $O(m+n)$ critical values that we have accumulated at the bifurcations of $T'$, using the decision procedure $\Gamma$ to guide the search.
-This determines the leaf $v$ of $T'$ such that the range $\tau$ of $v$ contains $\delta^*$.
-The path of $T'$ leading to $v$ is the next portion of the semi-sparse path $S$ produced by the decision procedure (in Figure~\ref{alg:semi-continuous}) at $\delta^*$.
-We then repeat the whole procedure starting at $v$.
-We stop when we reach a node that records the last step of $S$, which reaches $(a_m,p_n)$, and the final range $(\alpha,\beta]$ of that node yields $\delta^*=\beta$.
-An analysis analogous to the one in Lemma~\ref{lem:searching_in_interval} shows that this algorithms runs in $O((m+n)L^{1/2}\log(m+n))$ time using $O(m+n)$ space. \end{proof}
+We then run a binary search over the set of $O(m+n)$ critical values that we have accumulated at the bifurcations of $T_s$, using the decision procedure $\Gamma$ to guide the search.
+This either identifies a leaf $v$ of $T_s$ such that $\tau_v$ contains $\delta^-(P,f)$, or, if $T_s$ contains some node $u$ which we have not fully expanded, concludes that $\delta^-(P,f)$ is in the part of $\tau_u$ which is not covered by the children of $u$ in $T_s$.
+The path of $T_s$ leading to $v$ in the former case and to $u$ in the latter is the next portion of the upward-skipping path $S$ produced by our simulation of the decision procedure (in the algorithm of Figure~\ref{alg:semi-continuous}) at $\delta^-(P,f)$.
+More precisely, $\tau_v$ (or $\tau_u$ in the latter case) is a subrange of all the nodes on the path, and the portion of $\Pi(\delta^-(P,f))$ encoded along the path is determined (it is fixed for all $\delta\in \tau_v$ (or $\tau_u$)).